arslanaybars/SignalR.WebApi.Demo/README.md

 - SQL Server
 - jQuery

-In our scenario, we have form pages while the user reading the forms if there is an updated from any other application (Desktop, Web, Mobile) to api our endpoint (api/forms with post method).
-We notify the user who is on the forms detail page and have admin permission.
-If the user would like to new added form we showed him/her the created form after he confirms to redirection.
+In our scenario, we have form pages while the user reading the forms if there is an updated (from any other application Desktop, Web, Mobile) our API endpoint (API/forms with a post).
+We notify the user who is on the form detail page and if he/she has a admin permission and If the user would like to see newly added form we showed him/her the created form after he confirm to redirection from popup.

 example json request to our endpoint